You Can Change The World

-Volunteering with Oxfam means you get the tools, resources, and support you need to become an advocate for women's rights and the injustice of global poverty.
+Volunteering with Oxfam means you get the tools, resources and support you need to become an advocate for women's rights and fight against the injustice of global poverty.

-One of the most important impacts you can make is advocating for policy changes here in Canada and abroad.
+One of the most important impacts you can make is advocating for policy changes here in Canada.
 Here are some tips to have an effective meeting with your local MP:

 Find the MP for your area by typing in your postal code here.
 Remember, MPs only respond to residents in their own constituency.

 - MPs have a responsibility to respond their constituents, so don’t hesitate to request a face-to-face meeting.
 This is usually the most effective way to communicate your objectives.

 - Note the name of the assistant.
 Having a good relationship with an MP’s assistant can be instrumental in facilitating a meeting.